SEARCH

 Routine & Maintenance

-Ideally, you add new materials and turn the pile every 3-4 days.
+Ideally, you add new materials and turn the pile every 3-4 days during the growing season.
 This provides fresh air for the aerobic bacteria.

 In reality, many of us do not have the time.